OpenClassrooms has a long, interesting story. It all started in 1999!

 1999-2003: The Early Days

-Back in 1999, our cofounder Mathieu Nebra was still a student.
-Aged 13 at the time, he wanted to learn how to make a website.
-He went to the bookstore and looked for beginner’s books in website development.
+Back in 1999, our co-founder, Mathieu Nebra, was still a young boy.
+When he was 13, he wanted to learn how to build a website.
+He searched his local bookstores for a beginner’s guide to web development.

-He started learning with this book, but he wasn't satisfied.
-The book seemed too complicated.
+He started learning with this book, but he was still not satisfied because it seemed too complicated.
 He couldn't understand why some words were used on page 10 and then defined on page 110.

-Of course, nobody visited it at first (have you seen how ugly it was?!), except a few friends, who then talked to other friends, etc. You can imagine the story: a few years later, several hundreds of thousands people were visiting the website (today, it's several million every month!) to learn how to program.
+Of course, nobody visited it at first (have you seen how ugly it was?!), except a few friends, who then talked to other friends, etc. You can imagine the story: a few years later, several hundreds of thousands of people visited the website (today, it's several million every month!) to learn how to program.

-Pierre was younger than Mathieu but he had very strong technical skills in web development already.
-He started working with Mathieu and a few others to build the website again from scratch, allowing anyone to create an account, ask questions on forums, and even create their own courses!
+Pierre was younger than Mathieu, but he had strong technical skills in web development already.
+He started working with Mathieu and a few others to rebuild the website from scratch, allowing anyone to create an account, ask questions on forums, and even create their own courses!

 Mathieu and Pierre were finishing their studies in IT, and the website started to take a lot of their time.
 Ultimately, they decided it would be great to create a company together.

 With the newly created company, Mathieu and Pierre started to work more closely together.
-They installed themselves in a small office in the Paris suburbs, just below the roof (we include this detail to say it was so hot in the summer ☀️)!
+They found a small office in the Paris suburbs, just below the roof (it was so hot in the summer ☀️)!

-At the time, we sold advertisements on the website and books from the most successful online courses.
-It went so well that we ultimately sold over 150,000 books and managed to raise 2 million euros from a famous Paris-based VC, Alven Capital, to help us expand our projects.
+At the time, they sold advertisements on the website and books from the most successful online courses.
+It went so well that they ultimately sold over 150,000 books and managed to raise 2 million euros from a famous Paris-based VC, Alven Capital, to help expand their projects.

 2013-Present: Becoming OpenClassrooms

-We were lucky to have the French President, François Hollande, announce that we'd offer Premium accounts to every unemployed person here in France.
-He even came to OpenClassrooms to give diplomas to our first successful students!
+Along the way, OpenClassrooms has been endorsed by two French presidents.
+In 2015, President François Hollande announced that we would offer Premium accounts to every unemployed individual in France.
+He even came to our offices to hand out diplomas to our first successful students!